-Accounting policies which have been adopted in the preparation of this financial report have been consisten applied unless stated otherwise.
-Except for cash flow a rate setting information, the report has been prepared to the accrual basis and is based on historical costs, mod where applicable, by the measurement at fair value of selected non-current assets, financial assets and liabili
+Accounting policies which have been adopted in the preparation of this financial report have been consistently applied unless stated otherwise.
+Except for cash flow and rate setting information, the report has been prepared on the accrual basis and is based on historical costs, modified, where applicable, by the measurement at fair value of selected non-current assets, financial assets and liabilities.